avarassanchez/tTEscanR/README.md

 <hr>

-**Anticodon usage** is computed from a tRNA gene expression matrix including high-confidence tRNA genes predicted using tRNAscan-SE [Addd reference] as rows, and conditions as columns.
+**Anticodon usage** is computed from a tRNA gene expression matrix including high-confidence tRNA genes predicted using [tRNAscan-SE](https://trna.ucsc.edu/tRNAscan-SE/) as rows, and conditions as columns.
 Details on how to pre-process the tRNA data described in [Helper functions](#35-helper-functions).
 To create a more concise representation, tRNA genes sharing the same anticodon are grouped together by **tRNA isotypes**, producing a reduced matrix.

 **Function:** `ComputeAnticodonUsage()`.